Learn Java Easy. Chapter 5 Exercises

 }

-π‘ Use break and continue in moderation: Use break to exit the loop early and continue to skip to the next iteration, but do it carefully to keep your code clear and understandable.
+💡Use break and continue moderately: Use break to exit the loop early and continue to jump to the next iteration, but do so carefully to keep your code clear and understandable.

 Exercise 15.
-Enter 10 numbers via keyboard and calculate the average of odd numbers and the largest of the even numbers.
+Enter 10 numbers via keyboard and calculate the mean of odd numbers and the largest of even numbers.

 Solution: